-eCommerce has been growing rapidly for years – and according to data from IBM’s US Retail Index, the shift toward digital shopping has accelerated by roughly five years in 2020.
+eCommerce has been growing rapidly for years.
+According to data from IBM’s US Retail Index, the shift toward digital shopping has accelerated by roughly five years in 2020.

 With more businesses switching over to eCommerce or increasing their online presence, don’t get left behind.
 But remember that it’s more important than ever to keep your customers – even the difficult ones!

-In this article, our top 10 eCommerce trends show you how to harness the latest developments to enhance the customer experience and keep them coming back for more.
+In this article, our top 10 eCommerce trends show you how to harness the latest developments to enhance the customer experience.
+Notably, keeping them coming back for more.

 Green consumerism has increased in importance in recent years.
-With the movement being embraced by the younger generation, it’s a trend that’s gonna maintain for a while.
+With the rapid movement of Gen Z, it’s a trend that’s going to maintain for a while.

-Customers are becoming savvier about eco-friendly practices, and choosing companies that are on board with the green revolution.
+Customers are becoming savvier about eco-friendly practices.
+They prefer choosing companies that are responsible for protecting the environment.
 In fact, 65 percent of consumers say they want to buy products from purpose-driven brands that advocate sustainability.

 You can tap into this market by keeping customers informed about your green credentials – don’t wait for them to ask you!
 Information about your products’ origins should be easily accessible.

-Connected to the sustainability trend is the growth of the second-hand market, also known as re-commerce.
+Connected to the sustainability trend is the growth of eCommerce.
 This is set to rise, with customers keen to reuse and recycle products.

 #2 Remote working

-This could have a huge effect going forward, as people realize they don’t always need to be physically present at a meeting – but you do need the best software and systems for it to run smoothly.
+This could have a huge effect going forward, as people realize they don’t always need to be physically present at a meeting.
+However, you do need the best software and systems for it to run smoothly.

 A major key to keeping customers happy is personalization, whether it’s customized products or tailoring the whole experience to individual preferences.